Hennessy-Milner Theorems via Galois Connections: Introduction

-In the verification of state-based transition systems, modal logics play a central role: they can be used to specify the properties that a system must satisfy and model-checking techniques allow us to verify whether this is in fact the case.
+In the verification of state-based transition systems, modal logics play a central role: they can be used to specify the properties that a system must satisfy and model-checking techniques allow to verify whether this is in fact the case.
 Modal logics also play a fundamental role in characterizing behavioural equivalences: van Glabbeek in his seminal paper \cite{g:linear-branching-time} showed how a whole spectrum of behavioural equivalences and preorders can be characterized via modal logics.
 This characterization is also known as the Hennessy-Milner theorem \cite{hm:hm-logic}, which says that two states $x,y$ are equivalent (wrt.\thinspace to some notion of behavioural equivalence) iff they satisfy the same formulas $\phi$ (of a given modal logic).
 Formally, $x \sim y \iff \forall \phi\colon (x\models \phi \iff y \models \phi)$.

 For quantitative systems, the notion of behavioural equivalence is often too strict and small deviations in quantitative information, such as probabilities, can cause two states that intuitively behave very much alike to be inequivalent in a formal sense.
 Hence it is natural to consider various metrics for determining at what behavioural distance two states lie \cite{dgjp:metrics-labelled-markov,bw:behavioural-pseudometric}.
 This yields an extension of classical notions of behavioural equivalence which knows only distance $0$ (two states behave the same) and distance $1$ (two states behave differently).
-Such metrics have often been studied in probabilistic settings \cite{dgjp:metrics-labelled-markov}, but they can be extended to measuring other forms of distances, for instance for metric transition systems \cite{afs:linear-branching-metrics,fl:quantitative-spectrum-journal}.
+Such metrics have often been studied in probabilistic settings \cite{dgjp:metrics-labelled-markov}, but they can be studied in other quantitative contexts, for instance metric transition systems \cite{afs:linear-branching-metrics,fl:quantitative-spectrum-journal}.

 In the quantitative case, equivalences are replaced by pseudo-metrics and evaluation of a formula $\phi$ results in a real-valued (as opposed to a boolean-valued) function $\llbracket\phi\rrbracket$, intuitively indicating to which degree a state satisfies a formula.
 Stated in this context the Hennessy-Milner property says that $d(x,y) = \bigvee_{\phi} |\llbracket \phi\rrbracket(x) -\llbracket \phi\rrbracket(y)|$, where $d$ is the behavioural metric.